tanthanh85/network-automation-course/modules/02_concurrency/theory2.md

     *   **Use `asyncio` (Asynchronous Programming) when:**
         *   Your tasks spend most of their time **waiting** for something (like network responses, file I/O).
 This is called **I/O-bound**.
-        *   You want to manage many concurrent operations efficiently with less overhead and fewer synchronization headaches than traditional multi-threading.
+        *   You want to manage many concurrent operations efficiently with **less overhead** and fewer synchronization headaches than traditional multi-threading.
         *   It's generally the preferred choice for modern network automation because network operations are almost always I/O-bound.

     *   **Use `threading` (Multi-threading) when:**
-        *   Your tasks are also **I/O-bound**, and you prefer a more traditional "multiple workers" approach.
+        *   Your tasks are also **I/O-bound**, and you prefer a more traditional **multiple workers** approach.
         *   You need to use libraries that are not "async-aware" (don't use `async`/`await`).
         *   **Important:** If your tasks are doing heavy calculations (CPU-bound) and you need them to run truly in parallel (using multiple CPU cores), then `threading` alone won't help due to the GIL.
 For that, you'd use `multiprocessing`.